-Can your counselors prescribe medication?
+Can Village counselors prescribe medication?

 Does The Village provide emotional support animal letters?

-Do you offer first-time homebuyers education?
+Does The Village offer first-time homebuyers education?

-Do you provide legal services?
+Does The Village provide legal services?

 The Village addresses mental health and other behavioral health needs in communities across North Dakota and Minnesota.
 Our expertly trained counselors improve the lives of those dealing with a wide range of issues – addiction, depression, trauma, debt, unplanned pregnancy, and more.
 We proactively strengthen kids, families, and organizations with additional services such as mentoring, employee assistance programs, and crisis management services.
 Our adoption services trace back to our founding as a home for orphaned children in 1891.
 As times change, our work evolves to meet current community needs.

 The Village has offices in communities across North Dakota and Minnesota, including Fargo-Moorhead, Grand Forks, Minot, Bismarck, St. Cloud, and Alexandria.
 Please see our Locations page for more information.

 Depending on the service you are seeking, Village services are provided in the office, over the phone, in families' homes, schools, and online.
 Call 1-800-627-8220 to learn how the service you are interested in is available.